abdullahayas123/ScipyGroup_JC_DS_12_FinalProject/README.md

 ## Machine Learning Classification

 The model predict the 'y' column (target) explain a certain bank customer will subscribe the deposit or not.
 The model used before running the next campaign.
-Use Features/column that can be obtained before the campaign
+Use Features/column that can be obtained before the campaign.
+We evaluate the model with __PRECISION__ value because if a person predicted 1 (buy deposit) but in actual 0 (not buying) have more risk and wasting more cost

 __Feature Selection__: